Mudit-morningstar/calculator/README.md

 # calculator
-Calculator app for doing basic maths operations
+Calculator app for doing basic maths operations.

+Final Project for Javascript foundation:

+For Learning Dom Manipulations and CSS styling.